daufderheide/RaceCoordinatorCommunity/README.md

-# RaceCoordinator Community
+d# RaceCoordinator Community
-This github repo is a collection of community created works used to customize [Race Coordinator](https://racecoordinator.net/)
+This github repo is a collection of community created works used to customize [Race Coordinator](https://racecoordinator.net/).
+Using github has a lot of advantages.
+At its core it is searchable, provides a single place where all RaceCoordinator users can share content, and it's version controlled.
+This all means easier distrubtion of content and an easy way to update/fix that content over time.

+# Using community files
+Using community files is easy.
+If you only want a single file, click on the file and select download.
+If you want multiple files at once consider downloading the entire folder or even cloning/forking this repo to your computer (google github clone or fork if you don't know how, it's really easy).

+# Contributing
+Contributing to this community repository is as easy as using git hub.
+There are plenty of resources or ask how to do it on one of the many slot car forums.
+Ultimately you'll need to fork this repository, make your changes, then do a pull request to me to update the main public repository.
+You can even do a pull request to add better instructions in this readme for users.

 ## xaml
 Custom screens that can be used within race coordinator